Biden's to-do list on foreign trip: Rally allies against COVID, Putin

 “There is simply a lot we have to work through,” he said.

+“We see that in the way they crack down on democratic protests in Hong Kong, how they deal with minorities... and how they coerce neighbors...
+Taiwan.
+So we need to stand up for the rules-based national order,” he said.

+On Russia, Stoltenberg said, “we agree on the dual-track approach, meaning deterrence, defense and dialogue with Russia.”

-Biden will also stress the importance of NATO countries’ burden-sharing and the need for allies to contribute to alliance exercises and operations, Sullivan said.
+Sullivan said Biden will stress the importance of NATO countries’ burden-sharing and the need for allies to contribute to alliance exercises and operations.
 He added that the United States will respond if Russia’s “harmful” activities against Washington continue.

 Sullivan said Biden spoke with Ukraine President Volodymyr Zelenskiy on Monday and reassured him that he would defend Ukraine’s sovereignty in his talks with Putin.